KnowledgeCaptureAndDiscovery/MINT/notebooks.md

 The MINT [Data Catalog API](https://data-catalog.mint.isi.edu/documentation) provides a programmatic way of interacting with the datasets.
 Some of this functionality is demonstrated in the following:

-- [Python notebook](https://github.com/mintproject/MINT-DataCatalog-Public/blob/master/demo/api_demo.ipynb) of registering a dataset using API
+- [Python notebook](https://github.com/mintproject/MINT-DataCatalog-Public/blob/master/demo/api_demo.ipynb) for registering a dataset using the MINT Data Catalog API
-- [Python notebook](https://github.com/mintproject/MINT-DataCatalog-Public/blob/master/demo/CHIRPS_browse.ipynb) of searching for a dataset using API
+- [Python notebook](https://github.com/mintproject/MINT-DataCatalog-Public/blob/master/demo/CHIRPS_browse.ipynb) for searching for a dataset using the MINT Data Catalog API